angerangel/LCR3D/README.md

 # TO DO

 * Load PLY file format
-* Purge and translate comments
+* Create an interesting and useful Livecode example